DemocracyNext Cities Programme

 'While each city presents a unique set of conditions, challenges, and opportunities, the issues they face are felt in many places around the world — from affordable housing, to ecosystem restoration and land management, urban mobility, and the regeneration of ageing infrastructure and neighbourhoods.'

-In the paper, we outline the different ways in which Citizens’ Assemblies are particularly relevant for cities and urban planning as they provide a platform for deeper engagement in addressing complex urban issues.
+In the paper, we outline the different ways in which citizens’ assemblies are particularly relevant for cities and urban planning as they provide a platform for deeper engagement in addressing complex urban issues.
 By facilitating deliberation amongst a diverse and representative group of residents, assemblies enhance the legitimacy and accountability of decision-making processes, enabling informed decisions that reflect the needs and desires of the community.
-This approach not only leads to better quality visions, plans, and projects but also fosters a sense of ownership among citizens, making it easier to tackle tough challenges that require trade-offs.
-Ultimately, by investing in the establishment of permanent, ongoing Citizens’ Assemblies, cities can create resilient, inclusive, and vibrant urban environments that truly reflects the perspectives of their inhabitants.

-First international cohort of cities: 2024-25
+First international cohort of cities: 2024-26

-In response to an initial open call in February 2024 for cities to work with us to implement the ideas outlined in the paper, we received over 20 application from cities in 17 countries around the world expressing their interest.
+In response to an initial open call in February 2024 for cities to work with us to implement the ideas outlined in the paper, we received over 20 applications from cities in 17 countries around the world expressing their interest.
 After a rigorous interview process, we selected three cities.
 They expressed an enthusiasm and willingness to make systemic changes to how decisions about urban planning are made, with deliberative and sortition (lottery)-based approaches such as Citizens’ Assemblies as a key pillar of change.

 In Autumn 2024, we will begin working with this cohort to build their knowledge of and capacity to implement Citizens' Assemblies.
 Drawing upon our Assembling an Assembly Guide, we’ll break down the steps of setting up a Citizens' Assembly into nine learning modules.
 Each module of the programme will cover a key part of the assembly process with examples from around the world and the specific design considerations for each step.